 Or you could choose a set of 7 diamond ball burrs including one of each of these sizes: 0.8mm, 1.0mm, 1.5mm, 1.8mm, 2.0mm, 2.5mm, 3.0mm

-These ball burrs start as small as 0.8mm which is ideal for lettering and very detailed work, and continue up in size to as large as 50mm, great for cold glass artists and sculptors.
+These ball burrs start as small as 0.8mm which is ideal for lettering and very detailed work, and continue up in size to as large as 50mm, great for cold-working glass artists and sculptors.

 Most rotary drills will take burrs that have up to a 2.35mm (3/32") or 3mm (1/8") shaft or shank (the end of the burr that pops into your drill) which is essential to know when you're looking for your carving burrs as anything larger than this will mean you will need an adapter or a drill that can take larger shank sizes.

 Coated or electroplated diamond burrs have a single layer of diamond grit meaning that once the grit has worn away or dulled you will need to replace the burr.
-120 - 160 grit is standard for burrs such as this and ideal for your glass engraving endeavors.
-The higher the grit size, the finer the burr.

 There are burr lubricants available which promise to lengthen the life of your bits but we've not found one yet that does the job sufficiently.
 Water does just as well.
-You can always add one drop of washing up liquid to the water if you wish - no suds though please!
+You can always add one drop of washing-up liquid to the water if you wish - no suds though, please!

 Diamond Sintered Burrs

-Sintered burrs have a much longer life span than coated diamond burrs due to being bonded with several layers of diamond grit instead of just the one.
+Sintered burrs have a much longer life span than coated diamond burrs due to being bonded with several layers of diamond grit instead of just one.